 Why can they be valuable?

-It has to do with the reason why they scored such a high search volume percentage increase – the keywords aren’t competitive.
+It has to do with the reason why they scored such a high search volume percentage increase – they are low-competition keywords.
 They’re generating a lot of user buzz, but few to no blogs or websites have picked up on them yet.

 In fact, it’s normal for breakout keywords to have strong search interest and volume yet next to no keyword difficulty.
 So if you target a breakout keyword, you stand a strong chance of ranking on page one of Google.